The path is long and yet the distance is not far.

-Entries Tagged as 'Practice'
+Entries Filed Under 'Practice'

 The Path Is Long

-April 1st, 2010 · No Comments
+April 1st, 2010 · 1 Comment

 Tibetan Yogis On Film

-March 3rd, 2010 · No Comments
+March 3rd, 2010 · 2 Comments

 Here are three film clips of Tibetan Bhuddist masters and students on the practice path of the yogi.